Minnesota's senators vote for $1 trillion infrastructure bill

 Klobuchar pointed to funding to expand access to broadband internet service in rural Minnesota communities that will make them more attractive in competing for businesses and creating new jobs.
 She said the bill also addresses "less glamorous parts, the water infrastructure for pipes, the electricity grid."

+The beginning steps in the overall budget resolution taken up after the infrastructure bill were not bipartisan.
+Every one of the 49 Republicans who voted opposed the spending plan.

+Klobuchar said the larger budget includes important elements that reach beyond infrastructure, and are equally important to helping the country recover from economic setbacks caused by the pandemic.
+These include allowing Medicare to negotiate drug prices to reduce the cost of prescription medicines, helping with child care to increase the workforce and job training for good-paying positions that now go unfilled for lack of qualified candidates.

-Klobuchar and Smith both expect the House to agree to the Senate bill and get it to President Joe Biden for his signature.
+But the first infrastructure bill passed in decades was the top order of business, both Senators explained.
+And Klobuchar and Smith each expect the House to agree to the Senate bill and get it to Biden for his signature.

-Infrastructure is one of the president's top priorities, Klobuchar said.
-How long it takes to pass the House is uncertain, "but I don't think you're going to see protracted negotiations at all," said Klobuchar.
+Infrastructure is one of the president's top priorities, Klobuchar explained.
+How long it takes to pass the House is uncertain, "but I don't think you're going to see protracted negotiations at all."

 Added Smith: "It's like taking care of your own home.
 You need to maintain it.
 And you need to improve it when the time comes."